Momentum-Team-20/cards-api/README.md

 # Social Cards API

+Documentation for endpoints in the QuestionBox API is available at https://social-cards.fly.dev/api/docs/

 ### What you can use this API to do

-⚠️ Be sure to test that you have implemented permissions-checking correctly for these endpoints.
-For example, your API should not allow a user who is not the creator of a card to update that card.

 - token login, logout, and register (i.e., create a new user)
 - list all cards